No products in the cart.

 Back on our pursuit of the perfect Pistol Caliber Carbine!
 We have already taken a look at the Palmetto State Armory AKV and the Sig MPX Copperhead now we take a look at the Grand Power Stribog SP9A1!
 Pronounced stry-bog, by the way.

 The Grand Power Stribog is made by a Slovakian company called Grand Power.
-Grand Power was originally known in the United States for their pistols, but the Grand Power pistols have never really done that well in the US market despite being imported for over a decade.
+Grand Power was originally known in the United States for its pistols, but the Grand Power pistols have never really done well in the US market despite being imported for over a decade.

-Their most well-known pistol is the X-Caliber, which gained slight popularity in USPSA and some of the shooting sports, but Grand Power’s products have never really made it big on the mainstream firearms market.
+Their most well-known pistol is the X-Caliber, which gained slight popularity in USPSA and some shooting sports, but Grand Power’s products have never really made it big on the mainstream firearms market.

 Stribog Table of Contents

 - Stribog SP9A1 Overview

 - Stribog Pistol grip